TheMarathon Clinic

 The work that makes the marathon

 After months of building, the instinct is to keep pushing.
-The taper asks you to do the opposite — and it's one of the most evidence-backed things in endurance sport.
+The taper asks you to do the opposite.
+It's one of the most evidence-backed things in endurance sport.

 Done well, a taper sheds fatigue while holding onto fitness.
 Volume comes down, but a little intensity stays so the legs don't forget how to run fast.
-You arrive on the start line fresh, not flat.
+You arrive on the start line fresh instead of flat.

 Try it on your own running

-Want your paces read off a recent run?
-Build a free plan and we’ll set every pace for you, with the effort cue attached, so the watch stays in its place.
+Want your paces set from a recent run?
+Build a free plan and we’ll set every pace for you, with the effort cue attached, so you can run by feel.

 JHJason HuntFounder & Head Coach